AUSTRALIA PARTNER VISA

 Additional Fees to your visa application

 In addition to the costs above, the applicant will be required to complete visa medicals.
 The applicant and sponsor will be required to provide police checks (approximately $40-50 each) from all countries in which you have spent at least twelve cumulative months in the last ten years.
-Typically, this will be from Australia and your country of origin.
-Our office will provide instructions on how to complete visa medicals and obtain the relevant police checks.
+Typically, this will be from Australia Partner Visa and your country of origin.
+Our office will provide instructions on how to complete Australia Partner Visa medicals and obtain the relevant police checks.

 Australia Partner Visa